 The downside?
-This TC-Helicon unit costs somewhere in the $600 range, though it is the most expensive unit among their offerings.
+This TC-Helicon unit is the most expensive unit among their offerings.
 Some customers have found this pedal to be somewhat unreliable.
 I know some musicians that swear by TC-Helicon, but you might want to check out some of their other offerings to find the best fit for you.

 Pigtronix SPL Infinity Looper

-The SPL Infinity Looper isn’t generally cheap, coming in at about $400.
+The SPL Infinity Looper isn’t generally cheap but it’s a great model.
 Its best feature?
 Sound quality.
 The Infinity Looper will give you a clean tone without latency.
 The downside?
 Aside from the high price, it may not be the most durable or flexible unit, and it doesn’t do much besides stereo looping.

 Ultimately, you must be the once to decide if this Pigtornix pedal is right for you.
 If you want sound quality, sacrificing all else, then this just might be what you’re looking for.
 But you can probably find a comparable pedal for much less, even if it doesn’t sound quite as good.
 That makes it hard to justify the high price tag.

 What Should I Look For When Buying A Looper Pedal?